jbernalvallejo/amazon-quicksight-workshop/3-quicksight/0-setup-athena.md

     ![screenshot](../2-athena/img/gotoathena.png)

-5. If you are using Athena for the first time, click on “Get Started” button in the introduction screen.
+5. If you are using Athena for the first time, click on “Get Started” button.
+Otherwise, go to the next step.

     ![screenshot](../2-athena/img/2.png)